anandmooga/NLP_Sanskrit_Project/READ_ME.md

 - Take a sample of 10,000 pairs of word word edges, while making sure we get a good representative sample
 - this is done by Sampling.ipynb
 - The next step is to sample 1,000 word -&gt;word edges with zero weights and we make sure that the words in these 1,000 samples are from the 10,000 samples we selected before otherwise these samples will be meaningless
+- We do this using the code in Sampling.ipynb &#39;s end
+- In order to calculate bigram probability we need to query the weight of the edge from the database every time which is time consuming, so to speed up computation we same the entire graph in a dictionary.
+- This is done by GraphDictonary.py
 - To calculate Bigram probability/score we have the numerator but we need to denominators, which is count.
 - We find the denominators by using Denominators.ipynb
 - Then we find the score for 11,000 samples in each metapath.
 Which are our features